artsalliancemedia/scala-tests/README.md

 manner.
 Example command-line upload to CM included.

-## Creating your own code for interacting with python
+### Creating your own python code for interacting with Scala

 #### Initial steps